mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

 ## Background Work

-This is an extremely common pattern in Swift code pre-structured-concurrency: You need to kick off some work from the main thread, complete it in the background, and then update some state back on the main thread.
+This is an extremely common pattern in Swift code: You need to kick off some work from the main thread, complete it in the background, and then update some state back on the main thread.
 For example, you might need to add a spinner and disable some buttons in the "before" stage, do an expensive computation in the "background" stage, then update the UI again in the "after" stage.
+Using DispatchQueues, you could write the code like this:

 ```swift
 final class DemoViewController: UIViewController {